kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 Sitecore loads a (slightly) different version of the site, depending on whether it loads on either a desktop or some sort of handheld.
 Each product image reacts to a jQuery-powered `mouseover` on desktops and a jQuery-powered `click` on handhelds.

-The image reaction is, when one of those events happens, a window scrolls over it displaying some product info using `jQuery.anaimate()`.
+The image reaction is, when one of those events happens, a window scrolls over it displaying some product info using `jQuery.animate()`.
 Because this affected a group of elements it made sense to build the functionality using a JavaScript array instead of building it for each image one-by-one.
 The functionality would iterate over the each array element and apply the jQuery code mouseevent code to each element.

 I also wanted to use ECMAScript's `forEach` method for the array iteration, which isn't supported in legacy Internet Explorer.
 That meant building a feature-detect for `forEach` and if the site loaded into a browser that didn't support that, a polyfill would load in code that forced it to be supported.